borispustejovsky/borispustejovsky/README.md

 ---

-🏭 _Data Engineering with a cybernetic soul and an AI mindset: From Coal Mining to Data Mining._

 🎓 PhD student in **Technical Cybernetics** - Industrial AI

 🎓 Engineer in Cybernetics and Computer Science - Analysis & Processing of industrial data